davidbejarcaceres/Micro-Services-SpringBoot-Eureka/README.md

 STARTING MICRO-SERVICES:

-to start a micro-service, go to the root of the micro service and type:
+to start a micro-service, go to the root of the folder  of a service and type:
 $ mvn spring-boot:run

 1) Start Eureka_Server in "eureka_server"